Robert H. Jackson: U.S. Supreme Court, 1941–1954

 On June 12, 1941, Roosevelt nominated Jackson as an associate justice of the U.S. Supreme Court, to fill the vacancy created when Harlan Fiske Stone replaced Charles Evans Hughes as chief justice.
 Jackson was confirmed by the United States Senate on July 7, 1941, and took the judicial oath of office on July 11, 1941.
 On the Court, he was known for his eloquent writing style and championing of individual liberties.

 In 1943, Jackson wrote the majority opinion in West Virginia State Board of Education v.
 Barnette, which overturned a public school regulation making it mandatory to salute the flag, and imposing penalties of expulsion and prosecution upon students who failed to comply.
 Jackson's stirring language in Barnette concerning individual rights is widely quoted.
 Jackson's concurring opinion in 1952's Youngstown Sheet & Tube Co. v.
 Sawyer (forbidding President Harry Truman's seizure of steel mills during the Korean War to avert a strike), in which Jackson formulated a three-tier test for evaluating claims of Presidential power, remains one of the most widely cited opinions in Supreme Court history.
-(It was quoted repeatedly by Supreme Court nominees John Roberts and Samuel Alito during their confirmation hearings.)